etienney/dynamiqs_adaptative/README.md

 ## Non-trivial truncations

-The branch "dynamiqs_adaptative - Inequalities ab initio" allows to run faster a simulation that would only need to use some non-trivial truncations.
+The branch "dynamiqs_adaptive - Inequalities ab initio" allows to run faster a simulation that would only need to use some non-trivial truncations.